bubblesapp/bubblesapp.org/README.md

 ## Concept

 Users create their bubble by choosing a few other users they decide to resume normal social interactions with.
-Everytime they meet someone from their bubble, they keep track of it in the app.
-If a user gets sick, he pops his bubble and the information is *anonymously* passed on to other potentially affected bubbles where users might be at risk.
+Everytime they meet someone from their bubble, they manually log it in the app.
+No tracking automatic technology is involed.
+If a user gets sick, or believes they might have transmitted the virus, he pops his bubble.
+The information is *anonymously* passed on to other potentially affected bubbles where users might be at risk.

 ## Start safe